 My writing pursuits took me first to the University of Oklahoma and then to the University of Iowa, where I received a BA in English.
 I survived the rigorous competition of academia but I’m not convinced that higher education is for everyone.
 Life experience, in all its messiness and wonder, has been and continues to be far more valuable in the development of my craft.
 In my opinion, hard-earned grit is infinitely more interesting than intellectual prowess.
 That said, I am grateful for my education.
 After graduating from college, I loaded my dog into my Nissan truck, cranked up the tunes and drove west, eventually landing in Albuquerque.
 I worked at a variety of gigs there and met the father of my children.
 I joined an improvisational theater company that ultimately took us to Seattle.
 I spent five years with the King’s Elephant Theater.
 I had a blast and learned a ton from this ferociously talented crew.
 These were the people who first taught me the rhythm and flow of improvisation.
 Little did I know then that my time with them was laying the foundation for my future pursuit of jazz.

 Along the way, I stepped out of the dance to have children and to focus on raising a family.
-I’m the proud mom of three beautiful sons.
-Two of them are strong young men, boldly making their marks in the world.
+I’m the proud mom of three: two sons and a daughter.
+Two of them are strong beautiful spirits, boldly making their marks in the world.
 The other, while no longer with us physically, lives on forever in my soul, my heart and my very bones.
 Motherhood has been an exquisite gift.
 It has also kicked my ass.
 (I’ve learned that parenting teenagers is the ultimate karmic payback for having been one.)
 My sons are my greatest teachers and being a parent informs almost everything I do.

 Over the course of my career, I’ve written for a variety of industries and situations and have worked on a little bit of everything: web copy, product descriptions, testimonials, magazine articles, marketing materials and one sheets.
 I’ve also written a fair amount of poetry.
 OK, a ton of poetry.
 For the past ten years or so, the majority of my writing has been for the arts and entertainment industry, with a particular focus on music.
 I write stories about musicians and bands and help them craft buzz about their latest projects.
 I am extremely fortunate that my two passions –music and writing– dovetail so nicely and it’s a real privilege to work with my musical peers in this capacity.
 On my blog, I unleash on a variety of topics including music, the creative process, politics, issues pertaining to LGBT youth and anything else that that fires me up.
 I hope to eventually write song lyrics and to one day publish a book of essays.
 I have not written fiction in a very long while but a revival of “Brute the Wonder Dog” is always a future possibility.
 If I’ve learned anything in this life, it’s that you never know.